 - Existing gastrointestinal infections

-- Being serious ill or requiring a blood transfusion
+- Being seriously ill or requiring a blood transfusion

 What are the Symptoms of NEC?